 Dress and Appearance

 Physical education teachers may wear shorts while conducting physical education class, are in the gym area, or are in transit to pick up or drop off a class.
 The physical education teacher, while not conducting physical education class shall wear slacks, sweat suits and sweatpants or wind pants.
-Physical education/athletic related tee shirts are permissible.
+Physical education/athletic related t-shirts or sweatshirts are permissible.

 References: